 Narrowband Astrophotography Filters

-So what is a narrow band filter anyway?
-These are filters that allow a specific “narrow band width” of light to pass through them.
+So what is a “narrow band” filter anyway?
+These are filters that allow a specific “narrow bandpass” of light to pass through them.
 Traditionally, the 3 different narrowband filters associated with astrophotography are:

 - Ha (Hydrogen Alpha)